Legcord/Legcord/README.md

 ## Can I use this on anything other than AArch64/Apple Silicon?

 - Yes!
-ArmCord should work normally under Windows, MacOS, and Linux as long as it has Electron support.
+ArmCord should work normally under Windows, macOS, and Linux as long as it has Electron support.

 ## How can I access the settings?